serverless/serverless/docs/providers/aws/guide/plugins.md

 If your plugin adds support for additional params in `serverless.yml` file, you should also add validation rules to the Framework's schema.
 Otherwise, the Framework may place validation errors to command output about your params.

 The Framework uses JSON-schema validation backed by [AJV](https://github.com/epoberezkin/ajv).
-You can extend [initial schema](/lib/configSchema/index.js) inside your plugin constuctor by modifying `serverless.configSchemaHandler.schema` property.
-Since the schema is a plain object dynamically loaded inside your plugin constuctor, you can modify it however you want.
-However in most cases you would want to use `defineCustomProperty` or `defineCustomEvent` helpers.
+You can extend [initial schema](/lib/configSchema/index.js) inside your plugin constuctor by using `defineCustomProperty`, `defineCustomEvent` or `defineProvider` helplers.

 #### `defineCustomProperty` helper